saikatdas0790/wesbos-es6-for-everyone/README.md

 # Wes Bos - ES6 for Everyone

-## Module 1 - New Variables — Creation, Updating and Scoping
+## 1. New Variables — Creation, Updating and Scoping

 > Use `const` for most scenarios unless you need a value that you need to rebind, then use `let`

 - `var` is function-scoped
 - `let` and `const` is block-scoped

-## Module 2 - Function Improvements: Arrows and Default Arguments
+## 2. Function Improvements: Arrows and Default Arguments

 - Arrow functions are anonymous functions
 - `this` keyword used in arrow functions do not rebind to the object being used it.
 Still refers the parent object